Skip to content

 The price of a new safety system is always a key factor, but it’s important to look at the full cost, not just the upfront price.
 When evaluating your options, be sure to ask about any additional expenses, such as installation, staff training, and ongoing software or maintenance fees.
 Understanding the total cost of ownership will help you make a more informed decision.
 Beyond the price, consider the system’s accessibility.
 Is it easy for your staff to learn and use?
 Can you customize alerts to fit your facility’s specific needs?
 The most valuable system is one that empowers your team to act quickly and confidently.
 Exploring a company’s pricing and implementation structure can give you a clearer picture of the long-term value.

-How to Implement Wearable Sensors at Your Facility
+Your 4-Step Plan to Implement Wearable Sensors

 Adding wearable sensors to your facility is a huge step forward for swimmer safety.
 But like any new tool, a successful rollout depends on a solid plan.
 It’s not just about buying the tech; it’s about integrating it thoughtfully into your daily operations.
 By focusing on clear protocols, thorough training, and open communication, you can make sure the transition is smooth for your staff and swimmers alike.
 Here’s how to get started.

-Create Clear Response Protocols
+Step 1: Establish Clear Response Protocols

 Technology is a powerful partner for your lifeguards, but it needs a clear plan to be effective.
 Before you even hand out the first wearable, your team needs to know exactly what to do when an alert sounds.
 This means updating your emergency action plan to include the new system.
 Define who responds, what their specific roles are, and how they confirm the situation is resolved.
 Modern safety systems provide real-time alerts that support your lifeguards, helping them act faster and with more confidence.
 A well-defined protocol ensures that confidence is backed by a clear, practiced procedure, turning a potential emergency into a controlled response.